d4m3/Python/README.md

 # Python
-webCrawlAutomationKHTool -- Automation Programs.
-Used in KH Environment to automate day-to-day task

 patientPortal -- Automation Programs.
 Used to process invites from excel file

+KaleidaAutomationTool
+  Used in KH Environment to automate day-to-day task Added SMS with twilio